 Post-Operative Care Instructions Following Tympanostomy (Ear Tubes)

-These instructions are to help you know what to expect and answer common questions that people have after tympanostomy, also known as ear tube placement.
-Most of the questions people have are answered below but if you have other questions please contact us at the numbers below.
+These instructions are to help you know what to expect after a tympanostomy, an ear tube placement.
+The most asked questions are answered below, but if you have other questions, please contact us.

 Most patients go home shortly after the procedure.
-Because your child has received a general anesthetic it is not uncommon for them to be a little tired or off balance for the rest of the day.
-They should remain under close adult supervision and be allowed to rest the day of the procedure.
-There is no other restriction on activity.
+Because your child received a general anesthetic it is common for them to be a tired or off balance for the rest of the day.
+They should rest under adult supervision the day of the procedure.
+There is no other limit on activity.

-It is common to have a little clear yellow drainage for a day or two after the surgery and you may even see a little blood.
+It is common to have a little clear yellow drainage from the ear for a day or two after the surgery and you may even see a little blood.
 This is normal and should quickly get better.
-You’ve been given antibiotic ear drops to use to prevent any bacterial infection after surgery.
-If you run out of drops a day or so before the end of the instructed course that’s ok.
-Usually you’re instructed to use 4 drops twice a day for 5 days, but if your surgeon has given you other instructions follow those.
+You’ve been given antibiotic ear drops to use to prevent infection after surgery.
+You’re usually instructed to use 4 drops two times a day for 5 days, but if your surgeon has given you other instructions, follow those.

 The opening of the tubes placed in your child’s ears are small enough that it’s tough for water to get through.
-Surface swimming in clean pools typically doesn’t require ear plugs.
-Soapy water can get through the openings easier so during bath time you should try to avoid pouring water directly in the ears or submerging the head all the way under water.
-If a little water splashes in the ears, there is no harm.
+Surface swimming in clean pools doesn’t require ear plugs.
+Soapy water can get through the openings, so during bath time you should avoid pouring water directly in the ears or submerging the head all the way under water.
+If a little water splashes in the ears, that is okay.

-If you notice foul smelling or thick drainage coming out of the ears call us at the clinic and we will arrange for follow up or call in a prescription for antibiotic drops.
-If you have antibiotic ear drops at home, you may begin using those for 7 days.
+If you notice bad smelling or thick drainage from the ears, call us at the clinic and we will arrange for a follow up or call in a prescription for antibiotic drops.
+If you have antibiotic ear drops at home, you may use those for 7 days.

-In the recovery room you’ll typically be given some clear liquid or a popsicle just in case your child has some nausea after the anesthetic.
-Once you’re home there is no restriction on diet after ear tube placement.
+In the recovery room you’ll typically be given some clear fluids or a popsicle in case your child has some nausea after the anesthetic.
+Once you’re home there is no restriction on diet.

-Any pain after the procedure is usually quite mild and can be managed easily with Motrin/Ibuprofen or Tylenol.
+Any pain after the procedure is often mild and can be managed easily with Motrin/Ibuprofen or Tylenol.

-You should have an appointment for a check of the tubes a few weeks after the procedure.
-If you don’t know when your appointment is scheduled, please call us and we can check on it for you.
+You should have an appointment to check the tubes a few weeks after the procedure.
+If you don’t know when your appointment is, please call us.